 Several bulk blends are also available.

-- Apply Maki to control voles if you've noticed
+- Apply KaPut to control meadow mice and voles if you've noticed

 runways in your turf or live near an open field.

 - New seeds for the garden are arriving!